ozkande/Education-App/README.md

 Hi all!

-This is the first version of the online education system.
+This is the first version of the online education website.

 Technologies used: